blinkbox/browscap/readme.md

 <p>Each new stable release of <i>the files</i> will be preceded by a tagged snapshot of the repository.
 The browscap.ini file in this snapshot will then be used to create the rest of <span class="bcp_the-files">the files</span>.
 These tags will create a readily available and easy to use archive of previous releases, which is something we've always wanted but &mdash;apart from a recent attempt on the main website&mdash;never fully got around to doing.</p>
 <p>The format for these kinds of tags is: browscap-<b><i>&lt;version&gt;</i></b>, where <b>&lt;version&gt;</b> is the version number.</p>

-<p><b>Feedback</b></p>
+<p><b>Reporting Issues</b></p>
+<p>Please use the Issues tracker here on GitHub to report any problems with <i>the files</i>.
+You can still report issues via our website, but doing it here means a greater chance it will get acted upon quickly.</p>

+<p><b>Questions &amp; Comments</b></p>
-<p>We wish GitHub had a setup like the one we're using on Google Groups because then we'd keep everything on GitHub.
-But they don't, so we're using Google Groups to host our announcements and discussions.
-Please <a href="https://groups.google.com/d/forum/browscap" title="Visit our Google Groups discussion page for project announcements, questions, and discussions.">post your questions and comments there</a>.</p>
+<p>We wish GitHub had a discussion group setup like the one we're using on Google Groups because then we'd keep everything on GitHub.
+But they don't, so we're using Google Groups to host our announcements and extended discussions.
+Please <a href="https://groups.google.com/d/forum/browscap" title="Visit our Google Groups discussion page for project announcements discussions.">post your questions and comments there</a>.</p>

 <p><b>In Conclusion</b></p>
 <p>Thanks in advance for whatever help you might offer.</p>